Report Absence & Details of Policies

 The staff at Newport High School considers regular attendance essential to learning.
 Classroom sessions are carefully planned and are a valuable experience that cannot always be duplicated.
 Absences create difficulty for both students and teachers in maintaining continuity in student progress at school.
 Regular attendance is necessary if students are to profit fully from the learning experiences offered.
 Attendance policies and procedures are aligned with BSD Policy 3122 and Procedure 3122 P

 In order for an absence to be excused, parent/guardian(s) or adult student must communicate an excuse statement to the school.
-NHS accepts only a written note from a parent/guardian, and does not accept phone calls or e-mails to excuse student absences.
-The written note should be submitted within 2 days of the absence to the Attendance Office when any absence occurs.
+NHS accepts an email or a written note from a parent/guardian, and does not accept phone calls to excuse student absences.
+The email or written note should be submitted within 2 days of the absence to the Attendance Office when any absence occurs.
 Faxes are accepted (425.456.7530) provided a parent/guardian signature appears on the fax.
 Even if a student does not turn a note in within 2 school days for an excused absence, please send one as soon as possible.
 A late note in the student file is certainly better than no note at all.
-If a student is absent for more than 3 days, please call the school (425.456.7406) to arrange a homework/assignment pick up plan.
+If a student is absent for more than 3 days, please have your student email their teachers to arrange a homework/assignment pick up plan.

 - Unexcused Absences –Students with unexcused absences may not be allowed to make up assignments or tests missed.
 Upon determination of an unexcused absence, a student will likely be subject to disciplinary action.